-According to the credit reporting agency Experian, there are five main factors that go into your credit score:
+According to the credit reporting agency Experian, five main factors go into your credit score:

 - Payment History – Payment history counts for 35% of your total score.
-The good news for student loan borrowers with some missed payments is that the recent history is far more important than ancient history.
-Missing a payment last month will do far more damage than a missed payment that is 2 years old.
+The good news for student loan borrowers with some missed payments is that recent history is far more critical than ancient history.
+Missing a payment last month will do far more damage than a missed payment that is two years old.

 - Credit Utilization – Credit Utilization counts for 30% of your credit score.
 Credit Utilization compares your credit card debt to the amount of credit available.
 Generally, keeping credit utilization below 30% is ideal.
 If you have a $5,000 credit card limit, try to keep the balance below $1,500.
 The lower you keep your balance, the better the credit score.

-- Length of Credit History – Consumers really don’t have much impact on this factor.
+- Length of Credit History – Consumers don’t have much of an ability to fix this factor.
 Not much can be done to make your oldest credit line even older.
 However, it is important that if your oldest credit line is a credit card that you do not cancel the account.
-Fortunately, length of credit history only counts for about 15% of your credit score.
+Fortunately, the length of credit history only counts for about 15% of your credit score.

 - Types of Credit Used – The type of credit used will be 10% of your credit score.
 In this category, variety is a good thing.
 You don’t want to have exclusively retail credit cards.